davidgsd/AllScan/README.md

 Log into your node by SSH and run the following commands:

-	# Confirm PHP, SQLite, unzip and avahi-dameon are installed:
+	# Confirm PHP, SQLite, unzip and avahi-daemon are installed:
 	sudo apt update; sudo apt install php php-sqlite3 php-curl unzip avahi-daemon -y

 	cd ~